 Small shelter belts are still being planted by Dan Gaskell, the latest on Everside in 1995.

-PHOTO *Q Princes Cottage, left, and Thornie Park on Auchenbrack
+Princes Cottage left, probably on the site of Upper Craigencoon, and Thornie Park on Auchenbrack

 Kilnmark is usually spelt Kilmark on old documents.
 It used to be a rather small area, just a one merkland, being only 46 hectares on its own.
 Including, as it does now, Tynleoch and Marqueston it is 205 hectares, with 114 of hill and 91 of meadow and pasture.